Board of Directors

 Mwarigha Muliwa, WoodGreen Community Services

-Mwarigha is VP Housing & Homelessness Services for WoodGreen Community Services.
-He has previously worked at Peel Living, the Region of Peel, Toronto Community Housing Corporation and the Social Planning Council of Metro Toronto.
-His professional training is in urban planning and his experience in leadership management and program development primarily derives from the non-profit sector.
-Mwarigha is also a part-time instructor at Ryerson University and has policy and research work experience.
+Mwarigha is VP Housing & Homelessness Services, Enterprise Assets Sustainability & Development for WoodGreen Community Services.
+He has previously worked at Peel Housing Corporation, Toronto Community Housing Corporation and the Social Planning Council of Metro Toronto.
+His professional training is in urban planning and his work experience includes executive leadership, program management & delivery primarily in the non-profit sector.
+Mwarigha has extensive experience in Housing Human Rights advocacy, as well as in policy and research experience in the areas of immigration and settlement, human services and urban policy.
+He has previous teaching experience as an instructor at at Ryerson University/Chang School’s non-profit sector program.

 Timothy Nash, Strategic Sustainable Investments